Global accuracy at a local level

 - Over 300 operational meteorologists analyse our weather data to deliver the most up-to-date accurate forecasts.

-- The Met Office Academic Partnership is a formal collaboration between ourselves and three UK universities that are leaders in weather and climate science (University of Exeter, University of Leeds, University of Oxford and University of Reading) to advance the science and skill of weather and climate prediction.
+- The Met Office Academic Partnership is a formal collaboration between ourselves and six UK universities that are leaders in weather and climate science (University of Exeter, University of Leeds, University of Oxford, University of Reading, University of Bristol and University College London) to advance the science and skill of weather and climate prediction.

 - We began taking observations over 150 years ago and today our network of weather stations in the UK and around the world provide us with millions of observations each day.